 One year I went to a Bible camp and at the end of the camp the leader asked if anyone would like to become missionary to toss a stick in the campfire.
 I was only 14 years old at that time and I had no idea what it meant to be a missionary but I felt god calling me to it, so I threw my stick in the fire!
 I told my parents about that but it was difficult for them to see how I could become a missionary living in a country like Ukraine with so little resources.

 In 1994 I met a pastor who give me the opportunity to come to the United States to study at bible college.
 It was there that Caleb and I met… but that’s another story, you’ll have to watch our video to hear that story!

-Christina serves in women’s ministries at our church.
-She also works with a translation team that translates needed Biblical training materials into Russian.
+In addition to these ministries Christina also serves in women’s ministries at our church and works with our translation team to translate needed Biblical training materials into Russian.
 Christina also oversees homeschooling of our five children.

 The best way to stay in touch with us is by e-mail.
 In addition to regular blog posts you’ll also get exclusive content that I only send out via e-mail.

 I publish the podcast 2-4 times a month, each episode is about 20-30 mins long.
 I try to focus each episode on different aspects of worship, whether it’s church life, our personal relationship with God, evangelism or any other issues that are related to worshiping God in every aspect of our life.